 Requirement 4 deals with the problem in another way by asking for a report generator.
 It will allow the customer to develop his own reports.
-The example asks the supplier to specify how easy it is to develop the reports, for instance by stating what kind of users can do it and how much training they need.
+The example asks the supplier to specify how easy it is to develop the reports, for instance by stating how many super users can do it.